adobe-apiplatform/user-sync.py/docs/Success Guide/Contents.md

 # User Sync Tool - Setup and Success Guide
 Version 1.1 2017-03-06

+This guide walks you trough the steps needed to understand and setup the User Sync Tool.

 ## Table of Contents

 1. [What you need to know before you start](before_you_start.md)